Email Thread Groups

-To view document details on the right side, click the document square (this will turn the document square orange; to hide the details, simply click it again)
+To view the Email Details on the right side, click the email square (this will turn the email square orange; to hide the details, simply click it again).

-To view a particular document within the Doc Viewer, click on the document square and then click “View” from within the document details on right side
+To view a particular email in the Doc Viewer, click on the email square and then click “View” from within the Email Details box on right side.

-To compare two documents, click on their document squares and then hit the “Compare” button (additional details below)
+To compare two emails, click on their squares and hit the “Compare” button (additional details below).

-Note, any orange box document will be automatically selected when you return to Browse; this makes for easy coding
+Note, any email that has an orange box will be automatically selected when you return to Browse; this makes for easy coding.

-A green dot indicates that there is no reply that contains the exact same text, so that email should be reviewed
+A green dot indicates that there is no reply that contains the exact same text, so that email is unique and should be reviewed.

 Comparing Two Documents